BadIdeaFactory/corporate/documents/operating.md

 Anybody with ownership over a BIFFUD Project is considered a BIFFUD Member.
 Members must sign the Membership Contract found in `/documents/member_agreement.md`.

 ### Removing Members
-Members may be removed from the organization by the Beastmaster when they are no longer associated with any BIFFUD projects.
+Members may be removed from the organization by the Chaos Wrangler when they are no longer associated with any BIFFUD projects.

 ### Adding Accomplices
 Anybody with an accepted Pull Request in a BIFFUD project is automatically considered an Accomplice.
 Before a Pull Request can be approved, the contributor must submit a signed Contributor License Agreement found in `/documents/accomplice_agreement.md`.